The 7 Benefits of Learning Through Play

 5) Sensory Play

 Allowing children to play with water, sand, or even dry rice can help them learn in many different ways.
-Playing with these materials helps them use their minds and their hands to explore, create, and discover new things.
+Playing with these materials helps them use their five senses to explore, create, and discover new things.

 Sensory play also helps children to learn about basic math and science concepts.
-Especially if they have various tools like funnels, or measuring cups to play with.
+This is especially true if they have various tools like funnels, or measuring cups to play with.

 6) Music and Dance

-Recently, a lot of research has shown the effects of music on childhood development.
-A study done in 2016 concluded that music can actually accelerate brain development.
-Particularly in the areas responsible for language development, and reading skills.
+Recently, a lot of research has been done examining the effects of music on childhood development.
+A study done in 2016 found that music can actually accelerate brain development, particularly in the areas responsible for language development and reading skills.

 7) Outdoor Play